Read and rate the best solutions below by giving them a "thumbs up".

 I purchased a plastic 18 gallon tote that has a locking lid.
 You can find them almost anywhere, Lowe's, Walmart, and Kmart.
 You can find them one sale for around $4.00.
 I drilled holes in the top and around the bottom part of the container.

 I put towels in the bottom for comfort and the pet stays calm since they don't really see what is going on.
-It also gives me more piece of mind if the pet has an accident, it will not mess up the car.
+It also gives me more peace of mind if the pet has an accident, it will not mess up the car.

 By Karentaulbee from Dayton, OH